 So the real question isn’t about this guy, per se.
 He’s just a placeholder for all men that you’re going to encounter as a single mom.

 To figure out what to do the next time you meet a wonderful man, let’s backtrack:

 - Was this guy wrong for wanting a woman who’s more available?
 No.

 - Were you wrong for refusing to accept his open-relationship terms?
 No.

 As such, there’s no cause for you to agonize or lament what went down.
 He did what was right for him.
 You did what was right for you.

-Ultimately, he’ll find the childless girlfriend who can give him more time.
+Ultimately, he’ll find a childless girlfriend who can give him more time.

 And you’ll find the single dad who understands your predicament and embraces it.

-Doesn’t that feel a lot better than worrying that you let some guy get away?
+Doesn’t that feel a lot better than worrying that you let a potential partner get away?